-Before starting, it is necessary to rotate the bogie frame from normal position to reversed.
-Proceed with assembling the primary suspension according to FIG. 4-71 : first mount the centring disc (17), the bump stop (13) and the disc (16) with the nut (14) and washer (15).
+Before starting, it is necessary to rotate the bogic frame from normal position to reversed.
+Proceed with assembling the primary suspension according to FIG. 4-71: first mount the centring disc (17), the bump stop (13) and the disc (16) with the nut (14) and washer (15).
 Put the centring disc (12) and the pad (18) on top of the springs and insert the spring pack carefully into the frame seat.
 Put the control arm under press as shown in Fig. 4-72 and raise the pressure with care, checking the correct centring of the pack into its frame seat.
 Then assemble the spring pack according to the diagram shown in FIG. 4-73 for a correct positioning of the internal (11) and external (10) springs.
-Fix the control arm (1) to the bogie frame mounting the blocks (5).
+Fix the control arm (1) to the bogic frame mounting the blocks (5).
 Each time use a new security plate (7).
-After tightening the screws (6) to lock them.
+After tightening the screws (6) to the required torque, bend the edges of the security plate (7) onto the screws (6) to lock them.
 Mount the safety pin (2).
 After mounting, release pressure carefully until the control arm end bracket engages the pin (2).